ansible/ansible/README.md

 Requirements
 ============

-For the server the tool is running from, *only*:
+Requirements are extremely minimal.

+If you are running python 2.6 on the 'overlord' machine, you will need:

    * paramiko
+   * PyYAML (if using playbooks)

+If you are running less than Python 2.6, you will also need

-   * python 2.6 (or the 2.4/2.5 backport of the multiprocessing module)
+   * the Python 2.4 or 2.5 backport of the multiprocessing module
-   * PyYAML (only if using playbooks)

-Optional -- If you want to push templates, the nodes need a template library, which for bonus points you can install with ansible!
-Easy enough.
+   * simplejson

+On the managed nodes, to use templating, you will need:

-   * python-jinja2
+   * python-jinja2 (you can install this with ansible)

 Patterns and Groups
 ===================